 Prior to joining the Toronto Symphony Orchestra as principal cello in the 2009–10 season, Mr. Johnson served as principal cello of the Milwaukee Symphony Orchestra, acting principal cello of the Honolulu Symphony Orchestra, and guest principal cello of the Detroit Symphony Orchestra, Saint Paul Chamber Orchestra, and Trondheim Symphony Orchestra.
 He was also a member of the Minnesota Orchestra cello section.
 During his 11-year tenure with the Minnesota Orchestra, he performed numerous chamber music works, as both a cellist and a pianist, during the orchestra’s summer festival, Sommerfest.
 Mr. Johnson was also a founding member of both the Prospect Park Players and the Minneapolis Quartet, the latter of which was honored with a McKnight Fellowship.

 A gifted and inspiring teacher, Mr. Johnson is an assistant professor of cello at the University of Toronto, the cello coach for the Toronto Symphony Youth Orchestra, and a coach and teacher at the New World Symphony orchestral academy in Miami.
-He’s conducted numerous master classes for a wide range of institutions and ensembles, including The Shepherd School of Music at Rice University, the Eastman School of Music, the Manhattan School of Music, Northwestern University, The Glenn Gould School of The Royal Conservatory in Toronto, and the youth orchestras of the Milwaukee, Chicago, and Toronto symphony orchestras.
+He’s conducted numerous master classes for a wide range of institutions and ensembles, including The Shepherd School of Music at Rice University, the Eastman School of Music, the Manhattan School of Music, Northwestern University, The Glenn Gould School of The Royal Conservatory in Toronto, and the youth orchestras of the Milwaukee, Chicago, Madison, and Toronto symphony orchestras.